On the size of subsets of $\mathbb{F}_q^n$ avoiding solutions to linear systems with repeated columns: Examples and applications

-It is tempting to try to repeat the proof of \autoref{cor:intro:application-general}, but we run into a problem: The column equivalence classes no longer sum to zero, so we have to replace \myautoref{thm:intro:temperate}{itm:intro:tmp:z} by \myautoref{thm:intro:temperate}{itm:intro:tmp:nz}.
-However, this imposes two extra conditions on the original $m \times k$ matrix in the proof of \autoref{cor:intro:application-general}, namely that $A \one = 0$ (i.e. \mytag{} is balanced) and that $k = \rank(A) + 1$.
+We explain why the results from this paper do not work when $c_1 + \cdots + c_l \neq 0$.
+It is tempting to try to repeat the proof of \cref{cor:intro:application-general}, but we run into a problem: The column equivalence classes no longer sum to zero, so we have to replace \mycref{thm:intro:temperate}{itm:intro:tmp:z} by \mycref{thm:intro:temperate}{itm:intro:tmp:nz}.
+However, this imposes two extra conditions on the original $m \times k$ matrix in the proof of \cref{cor:intro:application-general}, namely that $A \one = 0$ (i.e. \mytag{} is balanced) and that $k = \rank(A) + 1$.
 So we can only say something for a very specific class of linear systems.
 In fact, this class is so specific that the coefficient matrix must satisfy $\ker(A) = \spn(\one)$, so every solution of the original system must be constant!

-Likewise, it is tempting to try to repeat the proof of \autoref{cor:intro:application-general}, but this time replacing \myautoref{thm:intro:temperate}{itm:intro:tmp:z} by \myautoref{thm:intro:moderate}{itm:intro:mod:nz}.
-After all, to find (say) a non-trivial $k$-AP, it is enough to find a solution with $x_1,\ldots,x_k$ pairwise distinct instead of a generic solution.
+Likewise, it is tempting to try to repeat the proof of \cref{cor:intro:application-general}, but this time replacing \mycref{thm:intro:temperate}{itm:intro:tmp:z} by \mycref{thm:intro:moderate}{itm:intro:mod:nz}.
+After all, to find (say) a non-trivial $k$-AP, it is enough to find a solution with $\myvec{y_1},\ldots,\myvec{y_k}$ pairwise distinct instead of a generic solution.
 Here we run into another problem.
-In the proof of \autoref{cor:intro:application-general}, we can find a solution $(x_1,\ldots,x_{lk}) \in S^{lk}$ of the extended system \mytagprime{} with $x_1,\ldots,x_{lk}$ pairwise distinct.
-But when we recombine these to form a solution $(y_1,\ldots,y_k) \in (b_1 \cdot S + \cdots + b_l \cdot S)^k$ of the original system \mytag{}, we may end up with $y_1 = \cdots = y_k$, since we have no way to avoid these additional equations.
-In fact, if we use the proof of \myautoref{thm:intro:moderate}{itm:intro:mod:nz} as an algorithm to find the $x_1,\ldots,x_{lk}$, then this is guaranteed to happen: We start with a solution where all variables $x_1,\ldots,x_{lk}$ are equal, and then modify the variables in such a way that the contribution to each column equivalence class remains the same, so the equation $y_1 = \cdots = y_k$ is maintained throughout the proof.
-Once again, our techniques are unable to say anything non-trivial. \end{remark}
+In the proof of \cref{cor:intro:application-general}, we can find a solution $(\myvec{x_1},\ldots,\myvec{x_{lk}}) \in S^{lk}$ of the extended system \mytagprime{} with $\myvec{x_1},\ldots,\myvec{x_{lk}}$ pairwise distinct.
+But when we recombine these to form a solution $(\myvec{y_1},\ldots,\myvec{y_k}) \in (c_1 \cdot S + \cdots + c_l \cdot S)^k$ of the original system \mytag{}, we may end up with $\myvec{y_1} = \cdots = \myvec{y_k}$, since we have no way to avoid these additional equations.
+In fact, if we use the proof of \mycref{thm:intro:moderate}{itm:intro:mod:nz} as an algorithm to find the $\myvec{x_1},\ldots,\myvec{x_{lk}}$, then this is guaranteed to happen: We start with a solution where all variables $\myvec{x_1},\ldots,\myvec{x_{lk}}$ are equal, and then modify the variables in such a way that the contribution to each column equivalence class remains the same, so the equation $\myvec{y_1} = \cdots = \myvec{y_k}$ is maintained throughout the proof.
+Once again, the techniques from this paper are unable to say anything non-trivial. \end{remark}